Frank Butcher: 1987–2000

 Peggy marries Frank in April 1999, despite opposition from her son Grant (Ross Kemp), who cannot forgive Frank for accidentally hitting and killing his wife Tiffany Mitchell (Martine McCutcheon) in a motor accident months earlier.
-Frank runs The Vic with Peggy but in 2000 he starts to realise he is unhappy as he still loves Pat.
+Frank runs The Vic with Peggy, but in 2000 he starts to realise he is unhappy, as he still loves Pat.
 While the two couples holiday in Spain that summer, Pat and Frank have sex.
-Their affair continues for several months and they eventually decide to elope to Manchester.
-They are due to leave on Guy Fawkes Night but Pat has second thoughts.
-It is too late however, as Peggy has already got Frank's letter of confession.
+Their affair continues for several months, and they eventually decide to elope to Manchester.
+They are due to leave on Guy Fawkes Night, but Pat has second thoughts.
+It is too late, however, as Peggy has already got Frank's letter of confession.
 Peggy shames Frank and Pat by reading the letter aloud in public, ending by slapping both Frank and Pat and then ejecting Frank.
-When Frank leaves Walford, Pat chases after him, shouting his name, but he doesn't hear and drives away, leaving her sobbing in the rain.
+When Frank leaves Walford, Pat chases after him, shouting his name, but he does not hear, and drives away, leaving her sobbing in the rain.

 2002

-In January 2002, Peggy receives news Frank has died in a car crash in Spain and travels there for his funeral, where she's stunned to see him in attendance.
+In January 2002, Peggy receives news that Frank has died in a car crash in Spain, and travels there for his funeral, where she is stunned to see him in attendance.
 Several irate conversations reveal that Frank has faked his death to con expatriates in a property scam with his new girlfriend, Krystle (Rula Lenska).
 Krystle in turn cons Frank, running off with his money.
-Despite his past actions, Peggy takes pity and gives Frank money but turns down the opportunity of resuming a relationship with him.
+Despite his past actions, Peggy takes pity on him, and gives Frank money, but turns down the opportunity of resuming a relationship with him.

 "Perfectly Frank"

-In the special episode, "Perfectly Frank", Frank returns to England in 2003 where he has set up a seedy nightclub and a car valeting service in Somerset.
+In the special 2003 episode "Perfectly Frank", he returns to England, where he has set up a seedy nightclub and a car valeting service in Somerset.
 Problems arise when Frank receives a visit from council officer, Douglas Payne (Steve Elder), telling him that they have rejected his license to open a lap dancing club.
-Later, Frank's assistant, Kevin (Marc Jordan), is sent a car to valet by the local gangster named Reg Priest (Gilbert Martin) and finds the body of Payne in the boot.
-Frank and his club staff try to find a way to avoid the police asking questions and fall foul of Reg so they throw the body into the water over the side of the pier.
-However, it later emerges that Reg only knocked Payne out when he turns up alive, having survived the pier fall.
+Later, Frank's assistant, Kevin (Marc Jordan), is sent a car to valet by the local gangster, named Reg Priest (Gilbert Martin), and finds the body of Payne in the boot.
+Frank and his club staff try to find a way to avoid the police asking questions, and fall foul of Reg, so they throw the body into the water over the side of the pier.
+However, it later emerges that Reg only knocked Payne out, when he turns up alive, having survived the pier fall.
 Terrified of another attack, Payne agrees to approve Frank's license.